ubucon-asia/2021/content/sessions/desktop_ubuntu_on_laptopsraspberrypis___practices_how_to_use_it_with_sd_cards_how_to_manage_uefi_and_more/index.md

 ---
 title: >
-    Desktop Ubutu on Laptops/RaspberryPis - practices how to use it with SD cards, how to manage UEFI and more
+    Desktop Ubuntu on Laptops/RaspberryPis - practices how to use it with SD cards, how to manage UEFI and more
 date: 2021-09-25T15:15:00+09:00
 end: 2021-09-25T15:45:00+09:00
 room: 1